valkey-io/valkey-doc/docs/management/sentinel.md

 notifications, and change the Sentinel configuration at run time.

-By default Sentinel runs using TCP port 26379 (note that 6379 is the normal Redis port).
-Sentinels accept commands using the Redis protocol, so you can use `redis-cli` or any other unmodified Redis client in order to talk with Sentinel.
+By default Sentinel runs using TCP port 26379 (note that 6379 is the normal Valkey port).
+Sentinels accept commands using the Valkey protocol, so you can use `valkey-cli` or any other unmodified Valkey client in order to talk with Sentinel.

-It is possible to directly query a Sentinel to check what is the state of the monitored Redis instances from its point of view, to see what other Sentinels it knows, and so forth.
+It is possible to directly query a Sentinel to check what is the state of the monitored Valkey instances from its point of view, to see what other Sentinels it knows, and so forth.
 Alternatively, using Pub/Sub, it is possible to receive *push style* notifications from Sentinels, every time some event happens, like a failover, or an instance entering an error condition, and